The Kamada Soy Sauce Group supports and maintains three local museums.

 Kamada Foundation Museum (former library)

 This was the central facility of the Kamada Foundation, established by Sakaide tycoon Katsutaro Kamada for philanthropic activities, scholarship and various social education purposes.
 It was built by Takenaka Corporation under the supervision of Seiichi Fuji, a Kagawa prefecture engineer.
-It is now a valuable artifact documenting the activities of one of Japan's first foundations, and a treasure in itself as one of the first reinforced concrete structure libraries in the country.
+It is now a valuable artifact documenting the activities of Japan’s early-incorporated foundations, and as one of the first reinforced concrete structural libraries in Japan.